 Where to dig a snowpit is probably more important than how to dig one.
 Choosing a representative location is an art, and art is difficult to describe.

 Dig it on a slope most representative of the slope you are interested in but without putting yourself in danger.
 Often you can find a small representative test-slope–one that won’t kill you if it does slide.
-Or, you can work your way into progressively more dangerous terrain.
-For instance, if a snowpit on safe terrain gives you a green light, then it gives you the confidence to dig another one on more dangerous terrain.
-Green light there?
-Then, move onto even more dangerous terrain, and so on.
 Never dive into the middle of a dangerous avalanche path without first gathering lots of additional data about the stability of the slope.

 Don’t dig it along ridgelines where the wind has affected the snow–a common mistake.
 Although sometimes the crown face of an avalanche may break right up to the ridge, the place where we most often trigger avalanches is 100 or more feet (30 meters) down off the ridge.
 Avoid thick trees because conditions are often quite different than on open slopes.
-Avoid compression zones and tension zones.
 Avoid places where people have compacted the snow.

 LOOK FOR NEUTRAL, OPEN AREAS AT MID SLOPE WITHOUT WIND EFFECTS.

 Use an avalanche probe to find a representative place with average depth.
 Poking around with a probe can save a lot of time digging in stupid places, like on top of a rock or tree or where a previous party had their lunch.
 Most important, dig lots of snowpits in lots of different areas because the snow can vary quite a bit from place to place.
 Look for the pattern of instability.